Water politics in the Nile Basin: Irrigation canals

 Agriculture is the largest consumer of water in Egypt using about 85% of available water.

 Drainage water from the agricultural fields contains pollutants such as pesticide residues, toxic organic and inorganic pollutants, salts and treated and untreated domestic wastewater.
 In the East – Delta drains – Faraskour, Serw and Hadous, samples of the water contained high levels of hookworms and other intestinal helminth eggs.

-In villages where the only available water is from irrigation canals, women use the water for domestic purposes and also dump the used water back into the drainages.
+In villages where the only available water is from irrigation canals, the water is used for domestic purposes and dumped back into the drainages.

 In some areas, low water levels do not reach the waterways, so farmers build illegal waterwheels to get the water up the canals to irrigate their land.
 Lack of drainage canals and the enforcement by officials to address these problems contribute to pollution of land and water.
 Villagers drinking polluted water have been affected with kidney and liver diseases.

 Animal manure, dredged sediments from drains and sludge for fertilizer are leached and the contaminants are a major source of pollution.
 Agricultural drainage water reuse is used by farmers legally and illegally.
 Improper irrigation and lack of education on effective irrigation methods and crop production contributes to crop failure and polluting of canals.
 In areas where there is no formal operational structure for pumping water of individual diesel pumps, the tail-end users usually are not getting enough water to maintain crops.